-Cecily: Yes, that was interesting.
+Cecily: Yeah, that was interesting.
 Burt Edwards was directly involved with that.
-We loved Dutch Creek, but we were a little bit lonely.
-You know we went out through Apgar, and Apgar was not at all interesting, as I say.
-We got to know the Edwards family because I went up to camp at Logging Creek with the children or something, and they were so kind and so hospitable.
-I remember one night when the kids and I and Thelma and Burt were all in the cab of his truck, and we went up to look at the Cummings Ranch, which was up just east of Logging and up toward Quartz, a terrible road, of course.
-We were coming down, and Burt said to me, "Cecily you must get land on the North Fork before it goes sky high.
+We loved Dutch Creek but we were a little bit lonely.
+You know we went out through Apgar and Apgar was not at all interesting as I say.
+And we got to know the Edwards because I went up to camp logging with the children or something and they were so kind and so hospitable.
+And I remember one night when the kids and I and Thelma and Burt were all in the cab of his truck and we went up to look at the Cummings Ranch which was up just east of Logging and up towards Quartz, a terrible road of course.
+And we were coming down and Burt said to me, "Cecily you must get land on the North Fork before it goes sky high.
 Amen.
-I got busy on it that very year.
-I got our old Nash and went off with it with the two children.
-In those days you had back down to Apgar and all the way around Columbia Falls to get on the North Fork Road.
-We wrote down each place we thought looked interesting.
-We came down toward where the Newton's driveway is now, the Schnaus place and everything.
-It was just a beautiful view that opened up for us the first time, and I wrote it all down, the coordinates and everything.
+And I got busy on it that very year, and I got our old Nash and I went off with it with the two children and then in those days you had back down to Agpar and up and all the way around Columbia Falls and stuff to get on the North Fork Road, and we wrote down each place we thought looked interesting.
+And we came down towards where the Newton's driveway is now, the [Schnaus] place and everything.
+It was just a beautiful view that opened up for us the first time and I wrote it all down in accordance.
 I had a geological map with me.
-Later I was talking to Thelma, and she said, "Stonestreet has a place to sell there."
-Stonestreets had [the Wilderness] Cabins, near Ben Rover's cabin and later the Wilhelms' place.
+And later I was talking to Thelma and she said, "Oh Stone Street has a place to sell there."
+Stone Street had cabins near Polebridge, near where Ben Rover's cabin.
+They were the men who made buses into houses.